Cyclone Batsirai: Meteorological history

 By 03:00 UTC on 2 February, the cyclone underwent another round of rapid intensification, intensifying from a Category 2 to a Category 4 tropical cyclone.
 Its eyewall rapidly organized and also developed a 15 nmi wide eye.
 After reaching its peak at 12:00 UTC, satellite imagery depicted the formation of another eyewall and signs of weakening.
 It weakened to a Category 3 system during this time.
 After completing the eyewall replacement cycle, the storm again briefly intensified into a Category 4 system, with MFR determining that Batsirai's central barometric pressure had rapidly fallen to 934 hPa (mbar; 27.58 inHg).
 It weakened again to a Category 3 system, though it still maintained its overall convective structure.

 Gradually weakening due to land interaction with Madagascar, it made landfall at 17:30 UTC on 5 February close to the city of Nosy Varika.
 MFR declared that Batsirai had degenerated into an overland depression, with the JTWC downgrading it to a tropical storm.
 The system entered into the Mozambique Channel, and the MFR re-upgraded the system to a moderate tropical storm.
 By 7 February, it weakened into a remnant low before transitioning into a post-tropical cyclone.
 Despite fluctuating convective activity, high wind shear, and low sea surface temperatures, due to baroclinic forces, the MFR upgraded the system to a moderate tropical storm once more.
 It then underwent subtropical transition according to the JTWC, with the agency ceasing advisories on the system on 15:00 UTC of 8 February.
-MFR issued their last advisory on the storm on 8 February as it again transitioned into a post-tropical cyclone, with the system being last noted on 11 February.
+MFR issued their last advisory on the storm on 8 February as it again transitioned into a fully post-tropical cyclone, with the system being last noted on 11 February.